 https://www.inthestudio.net/wp-content/uploads/2020/11/QUEEN-NightAt-theOpera-IMG_0087-1-scaled-e1654888135292.jpg 461 615 Red Beard https://www.inthestudio.net/wp-content/uploads/2017/01/ITS-COLOR-white-studio.png Red Beard2020-11-08 19:00:052022-06-10 14:12:03Queen- A Night at the Opera- Brian May, Roger Taylor

-Queen sent out invitations for "A Night at the Opera" with Brian May and Roger Taylor thirty years ago here In the Studio.
+In November 1975 Queen sent out invitations for "A Night at the Opera" and the whole rock world RSVP'd.
+With Brian May and Roger Taylor here In the Studio.